lajkika/cookinsanity/about.md

 Hello, I'm Karina.
 I have a slightly insane diet for health reasons.
 On this website, I share recipes I've adapted and my adventures making them.

-A few years ago, I was diagnosed with MS. After researching, particularly after reading the [Overcoming Multiple Sclerosis][] book, I changed my diet to cut out saturated fat, dairy and eggs (apart from egg white) as well as meat (I was already a fish eating vegetarian).
+A few years ago, I was diagnosed with [MS][].
+After researching, particularly after reading the [Overcoming Multiple Sclerosis][] book, I changed my diet to cut out saturated fat, dairy and eggs (apart from egg white) as well as meat (I was already a fish eating vegetarian).